The limit of a continuous function at a point is equal to the value of the function at that point.

 We introduce the basic idea of using rectangles to approximate the area under a curve.

-Relating velocity and position, antiderivatives and areas
+Relating velocity, displacement, antiderivatives and areas

 The First Fundamental Theorem of Calculus